 You may have wondered how all the electronic components in the steering wheel can communicate with the car, even when turning the steering wheel several times in each direction?

 This is the purpose of the clock spring!
-The clock spring is also quite a hidden part, so most people are not very familiar with this part.
+The clock spring is also quite hidden, so most people are not very familiar with this part.

 If you have looked at the steering wheel on a modern car, you probably got surprised by all the functions.
 Unfortunately, this also means many functions that could fail, like when the clock spring fails and becomes faulty.

-Here are the 5 most common symptoms of a bad or faulty clock spring:
+Here down below is a more detailed list of the 5 most common symptoms of bad or faulty clock spring: